dennoa/stateless-auth/README.md

 * providers.{{provider}}.userInfoEndpoint is the endpoint for the user info request.
 * providers.{{provider}}.clientSecret is the client secret configured at the provider end.
 Set this to the relevant value from your provider application.
 * providers.{{provider}}.standardiseUserInfo is the function used to transform user information from the provider into a standard format for your application.
-  This function is passed user information returned by the provider and returns user information in the format appropriate to your application.
+  This function is passed user information returned by the provider (1st arg) as well as the request body (2nd arg).
+It returns user information in the format appropriate to your application.
 * providers.{{provider}}.tokenEndpointRequiresFormPost is used by the default mechanism for retrieving the access token.
 If truthy, data sent to the provider will be as a form on a POST request.
 If falsy, data will be sent as a querystring on a GET request.
 * providers.{{provider}}.userInfoEndpointAuthorizationHeader is used by the default mechanism for retrieving user information.
 If specified, the value will be used to